AdobeDocs/audience-manager.de-DE/help/using/features/audience-lab/audience-lab-advanced.md

 ### Verwenden von Testsegment Holdout

-1. Erstellen Sie mit dem [!UICONTROL Create Test Group] Assistenten eine neue Testgruppe.
+1. Create a new test group by using the [!UICONTROL Create Test Group] wizard.
-1. Im **[!UICONTROL Allocate Test Segment]** Schritt können Sie einen Teil der Zielgruppe auswählen, der vom Test beibehalten werden soll.
+1. In the **[!UICONTROL Allocate Test Segment]** step, you can select a part of the audience to be withheld from testing.

    ![Listenelement](assets/test-segment-holdout.png)